Tami Barron, President and CEO

 A graduate of the University of Georgia, Barron received a bachelor's degree in agricultural engineering.
 She holds a master's of business administration from Columbus State University and is a graduate of the Goizueta Business School's Executive Program at Emory University as well as Leadership Atlanta and Leadership Georgia.

-Carmine Reppucci, CFO
+Carmine Reppucci, COO

-As chief financial officer, vice president and treasurer for Southern Telecom, a Southern Company, Carmine Reppucci assesses and evaluates business risks facing the company and ensures the accuracy and timeliness of accounting records and financial projections.
+As chief operating officer, vice president and treasurer for Southern Telecom, a Southern Company, Carmine Reppucci assesses and evaluates business risks facing the company and ensures the accuracy and timeliness of accounting records and financial projections.
 Reppucci leads the company's corporate operations organization, which includes information systems, real estate facilities and customer accounting.

 Reppucci began his career with Southern Company in 1998 when he joined Southern Linc as comptroller and director of financial operations.
 He then moved into the position of director of change management, and project director-Oracle financials for Southern Company's Enterprise Solutions Project.